Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics: Results and Discussion

 \subsection{Interplay of the complexity of cytosolic Ca$^{2+}$ with intrinsic fluctuation using permutation entropy}

-We now explore the complexities in cytosolic Ca$^{2+}$ concentration using permutation entropy with the embedding dimension $r$, denoted as $h_r$ (see the definition in Eq.~\eqref{eq:pe2}).
-We consider three values of $r=3$, $6$, and $7$ in line with practical recommendations~\cite{bandt2002permutation}.
+For calculating the permutation entropy with the embedding dimension $r$, denoted as $h_r$ (see the definition in Eq.~\eqref{eq:pe2}), we consider three values of $r=3$, $6$, and $7$ in line with practical recommendations~\cite{bandt2002permutation}.
 The numerical code for calculating $h_r$ is implemented in Fortran90.
-The time-evolution of $h_r$ is evaluated for distinct dynamic states of cytosolic Ca$^{2+}$, i.e., the stable steady state, simple periodic oscillations, chaos, and complex oscillations such as bursting, period doubling, and quasi-periodicity.
-For each dynamic state, trajectories $x(t)$ are simulated, each with a length of $10^4$ and a step size of $0.001$.
-The results are presented in Fig.~\ref{fig:pe}, where $h_r$ effectively captures the complexities of different dynamic states of cytosolic Ca$^{2+}$ concentration and their interplay with intrinsic fluctuations.
+Here the permutation entropy is calculated with the $x$-component of the state vector $s(t)$ in Eq.~\eqref{eq:ten}, i.e., the time series of the cytosolic Ca$^{2+}$ concentration.

-In Fig.~\ref{fig:pe}(a), we present the $h_r \ (r=3,~6,~7)$ calculated from the time series $x(t)$ of cytosolic Ca$^{2+}$ concentration shown in Fig.~\ref{fig:oscillations}(a) for $V=10^6$.
-The permutation entropy $h_r$ captures the distinctive features of different dynamic states in cytosolic Ca$^{2+}$, with higher values indicating higher disorder or complexity.
-The highest value of $h_r$ is observed for the stable steady state.
-This is attributed to the fact that the steady state is dominated by random fluctuations without any ordered patterns (see also Fig.~\ref{fig:appendix_figure0}(a)).
-Following the steady state, the bursting state exhibits moderate disorder resulting from the fine bursting structures, including spikes with reduced amplitudes around the plateau.
-Next to the steady state and bursting, the chaos state exhibits the third highest $h_r$ value.
+In Fig.~\ref{fig:peavg}, we calculate the ensemble-averaged permutation entropy $\langle h_r \rangle$ for various dynamic states of cytosolic Ca$^{2+}$ at (a) $V=10^6$, (b) $V=10^4$, and (c) $V=10^2$ (see also the time evolution of $h_r$ from a single time series in Fig.~\ref{fig:pe}).
+Each data point was evaluated with 600 distinct $x(t)$ of length $10^4$.
+The error bars represent standard errors.
+The permutation entropy captures the distinctive features of different dynamic states in cytosolic Ca$^{2+}$, with higher values indicating higher disorder or complexity.
+Let us start with the case for $V=10^6$.
+First, we observe that the steady state has the highest value in $\langle h_r \rangle$ among the six states.
+This can be explained by the fact that the steady state is dominated by random fluctuations without any ordered patterns (see also Fig.~\ref{fig:appendix_figure0}(a)).
+Following the steady state, the bursting state exhibits moderate disorder resulting from fine bursting structures, including a number of spikes with reduced amplitudes around the plateau (see dynamical structure of bursting in ~Fig.~\ref{fig:oscillations}(a)).
+Next to the steady state and bursting, the chaos state exhibits the third highest $\langle h_r \rangle$ value.
 This suggests that a higher degree of order or regularity is inherent in the chaotic dynamics when observed through permutation entropy.
-Lastly, it is noticed that increasing the permutation order $r$ tends to enhance the resolution, making the differences in $h_r$ between various dynamic states more pronounced.
+Simple periodic oscillation has the lowest entropy being the simplest dynamical structure among the oscillatory structures considered (Fig.~\ref{fig:pp}), implying the least complexity.